nour-a/javascript-module2/README.md

 > **In Class Excersice**
 > Create an interface with a menu and several buttons that, when clicked, show and hide different elements.

+## Homework 1
+Create a flow diagram and pseudo-code for the game you coded last homework.
+- If you didn't code the game, this is your second chance to code it now!
+- If you did code the game, try coding a new, more complicated game of your choice.

 ## JSON
 Read: http://www.w3schools.com/js/js_json_intro.asp